How to React to Kitchen Fire Damage

 In most homes, people are walking in and out of the kitchen all day, whether they are preparing a meal or just grabbing a snack.
 The kitchen is one of the busiest areas of a home and it is also a place where families gather for meals or to entertain friends.
 Unfortunately, it is also where most house fires originate.
-Cooking is always one of the top causes of house fires and cooking fires can do a devastating amount of damage to your kitchen.
+Cooking is always one of the top causes of house fires and cooking fires can cause a devastating amount of damage to your kitchen.
 You should always take the right safety precautions to prevent kitchen fires and if one occurs, protecting yourself and your family should be your top priority.
 After a kitchen fire is put out, you can clean up the damage with the following tips.
 Make sure you call a fire damage restoration professional if the damage is too extensive for you to clean up yourself.

 Before reentering your kitchen, you must take every possible safety precaution.
 There could be unseen damage to the electrical work or gas lines that can have very dangerous consequences.
 After the fire department puts out the fire, an inspector will check for safety issues and let you know when you can enter safely.
 Make sure you protect yourself by wearing a mask, gloves, pants, boots, and long sleeves when you enter the kitchen.